 When in doubt, talk to your doctor.

-“Every year, researchers learn more and more about introducing foods and drinks to infants,” said Sally Wheeler, M.D., of Norton Children’s Medical Associates – Poplar Level.
+“Every year, researchers learn more and more about introducing foods and drinks to infants,” said Sally Wheeler, M.D., of Norton Children’s Medical Group – Poplar Level.
 “It’s our job to stay up to date on this research and keep parents and our patients knowledgeable about the proper nutrition for your child in the various stages of their life.”

 Stories you may have missed